Albert, and my wife Terry.

-And there are many more stories of parents who had lost their loved ones around a pool, at a lake, and at the beach.
+There are many more stories of parents who had lost their loved ones around a pool, at a lake, and at the beach.
 That's a lifetime of hurting for a mother and a father to go thru.
-Parents need to know they have a safety device that will help to keep their children safe while they are at the beach.
-The new safety device that I invented is called The Beach Babysitter.
+Parents need to know that I have a new safety device that will help to keep their children safe while they are at the beach.
+The new safety device that I came up with is called The Beach Babysitter.
 I did a walk survey at the beach and I got ratings from 1 to 10 from 124 people and most all my ratings were 10's.
 Then I took my idea to WalMart to try to market it myself, and they took me into a back room, where I talked to a couple of the managers.
-They liked the idea after I showed them what it looked like, and after I described the purpose of it to them.
+They all liked my new idea after I showed them what it looked like, and after I described the purpose of it to them.
 They took me to an area where they had all the beach equipment, and they told me this is where they will display The Beach Babysitter.
 And then the manager came out to talk to me and asked me when can I get started manufacturing The Beach Babysitter.
 I told her that I would have to get back with her after I discussed it with my partner which I didn't really have at that time.
-I had no idea where I was going to get the money to manufacture my new product an that was 15 years ago.
+I had no idea where I was going to get the money to manufacture my new product.
 I need to have a partner that can handle all my advertising for me.
-Since I have dyslexia and I cannot read or write, it's very hard for me to put deals together.
-I am looking for a partner who can sell my new product to a manufacturing company to have it licensed and put it in stores.
-I have many more products that I would like to introduce to manufacturing companies that people need to see.
+Since I have dyslexia and I cannot read or write, it's very hard for me to put deals together I have many more products that I would like to introduce to manufacturing companies that people need to see.
+And if you are interested in seeing more of my new ideas let me know

 Don't Treat Water Wings Like A Life Preserver.